-When you put pressure on a cracked tooth, it can cause the crack to open and send a sharp pain through your jaw.
+When you put pressure on a cracked or broken tooth, it can cause the crack to open and send a sharp pain through your jaw.
 When the pressure is released, it will relieve the pain.
-You will likely experience the sharp pain every time you bite down.
+You will likely experience sharp pain every time you bite down.
 When this happens you should avoid chewing food.

 Will You Need a Root Canal?

-There is a possibility that you will need a root canal if you let the crack go too long before treatment.
+There is a possibility that you will need a root canal if you let minor cracks go too long before treatment.
 The pulp inside of your tooth can get irritated from the exposure of the crack.
 Your tooth may become extremely sensitive to hot or cold.

-In the case that you need a root canal, you will need to see an Endodontist for a root canal.
-Once the root canal is done, the tooth can be treated.
+In the case that you need a root canal, you will need to see an endodontist.
+Once the root canal is done, the chipped tooth can be treated.

 How a Cracked Tooth is Repaired

 Dental crowns are used to repair cracked teeth.
 The crown goes over the surface of the tooth and covers the natural tooth like a cap.
 Dr. Roe will prep your natural tooth by grinding down around it so that the crown will fit perfectly overtop.
 He will hand make a replacement tooth that looks like your natural tooth.

 Once the new tooth is created, he will place it overtop of the tooth that is cracked.
 After the crown is in place, the pain should be relieved.